 Burns are a common injury in many workplaces that often occur simply from not wearing proper personal protective equipment.
-Each job comes along with specific risks, and may endanger workers with possible friction, heat, radiation, chemical or electrical burns.
+Each job comes along with specific risks and may endanger workers with possible friction, heat, radiation, chemical or electrical burns.
 When these injuries occur, the appropriate first aid should always be readily available.
 For the best care, make sure that burn ointments and other health and safety products have not passed their expiration date.
 Below are several examples of possible workplace burn scenarios, as well as tips for what first aid measures should be taken:

 At a construction site If you're working construction or another job with tools, you're at risk for several types of burns.
 For example, a construction worker may sustain a heat burn by picking up a tool that was recently used by a co-worker and is still hot.
 Without the right PPE - in this case gloves - this could result in the worker burning his or her hands, which then may crack and blister.
 In such a situation, the first thing that should be assessed is the severity of the burn.
-If it is a minor burn, the National Institutes of Health recommend soaking the affected area under cool water for at least five minutes, then drying the burn and dressing it with a dry, sterile bandage.
+If it is a minor burn, the National Institutes of Health recommends soaking the affected area under cool water for at least five minutes, then drying the burn and dressing it with a dry, sterile bandage.
 The NIH notes that ibuprofen may be used to reduce pain and swelling and that a burn lotion can be applied later to help heal the wound.

 Electrical burns may also occur when working with wiring or power lines.
 Again, creating a safe work environment and wearing the proper safety clothing are of utmost importance.
 This type of burn is often severe, and whether or not a person feels OK after, he or she should see a doctor as soon as possible.
 According to the Mayo Clinic, electrical burns can cause internal tissue damage that requires immediate medical attention.
 The source advises using a sterile bandage to cover any burned areas until help arrives.